protofire/Cardano-Developer-Studio/docs/README_CONTAINERS.md

 Once inside the container, you can run various commands.

-You can read more in [Getting Started section](../examples/README.md)
+You can read more in [Plutus Smart Contracts Examples and Helpers Library](../cardano-smart-contracts-examples/README.md)

 **Basic Cabal Commands:**